evildmp/pycons-in-africa/README.md

 ## The big idea

-To hold a PyCon (Python conference) in an African nation, aimed:
+To hold a PyCon (Python conference) in an African nation, aimed at:

 * nurturing the skills of local software developers
 * supporting and encouraging the formation of local open source development communities